-Existing Standards for Wheelchair Travel Safety (WTS)
+Existing Standards for Wheelchair Travel Safety

 The Wheelchair Transportation Standards for North America are voluntary standards that are monitored by the University of Michigan Transportation Research Institute (UMTRI).
 These standards are the guiding principles that encourage mobility device manufacturers to include crash protection in their chairs and devices.

 In 2000, the American National Standards Institute (ANSI) approved No. WC19: “Wheelchairs Used as Seats in Motor Vehicles,” making the guidelines the voluntary national standard in the United States.
 Furthermore, there are similar international wheelchair transportation safety voluntary standards from the International Organization for Standardization (ISO).
+Unfortunately, these standards are just that – voluntary.
+NEMT providers who follow these standards place themselves above their competition in the level of safety and security they can offer their passengers.

 Are All “Transport Wheelchairs” WC19 Compliant?